-- The student must maintain a 2.00 "C" grade point average (on a 4.00 scale) in all general education and nursing classes, including Nursing Practicum, to progress to the next semester.
-Nursing courses require students to achieve at least a 78% (lowest "C" grade) to progress. - See Graduation Policy below to review the final comprehensive exit exam that must be passed for program completion.
+- The student must maintain a 2.0 "C" (on a 4.0 scale) in all general education and nursing classes, including nursing practicum, to progress to the next semester.
+Nursing courses require students to achieve at least a 78% (lowest "C" grade) to progress. - Students must maintain compliance with ARNEC's policies to progress to the next semester or graduate.